Did you know that 78% of consumers in the U.S. say SMS text messaging makes it easier for them to support small businesses?

 Unless it’s part of some cute or clever campaign you’re running, try to avoid using emojis and slang.
 It sacrifices clarity and could easily confuse your audience.
 And, if misinterpreted, you could accidentally end up offending someone enough to miss out on a sale.

 Want to ensure your text is read and acted on?
 Then you probably don’t want to send your message at midnight.

 Knowing when your target customers are reachable via text requires a bit of data analysis and “A/B” testing.

 Try out different times when text messaging.
 Send one in the morning and the next one after 5 p.m.
 This might give you some insight as to when customers are most responsive to your message.
 From there, you can adjust future send times accordingly.

 Every industry and business is different, so this data will be incredibly valuable if you persist in gathering it.

-There’s plenty to lose by not tapping into SMS text messaging your customers.
-Send them the texts they never knew they needed while avoiding these common mistakes, and you’ll be a texting expert in no time.
+There’s plenty to lose by not tapping into SMS text messaging your small business customers.
+Send them the texts they never knew they needed while avoiding these common SMS text marketing mistakes, and you’ll be a texting expert in no time.